 Office of Internships and Fellowships

-Smithsonian fellows and interns push the limits of scholarship in art, history, culture and science and share their new knowledge with scholars in their home communities.
-They are an integral link to an intergenerational chain of knowledge.
-Gifts to the campaign will allow the Smithsonian to strengthen, diversify and develop the breadth of fellowships and internships across the institution.
-They are investments in developing new intellectual capital for the 21st century.
+Smithsonian fellows and interns push the limits of scholarship in art, history, culture and science, and share their new knowledge with scholars in their home communities.

 The Smithsonian is built on knowledge and discovery, with one of the world’s largest collections of art and artifacts.
 It has nurtured a legacy of distinguished scholars since its founding in 1846.
 At the heart of our mission is sharing this wealth of intellectual capital and training the next generation of promising young curators, scientists and educators.